6 Tips for Effectively Managing Remote Workers

 2. Set communication expectations

-Once you’ve made the decision to let people to work remotely – either occasionally or you have a geographically-distributed team – you need to set expectations about availability, frequency of contact, responsiveness, and updates.
+Once you’ve made the decision to let people to work remotely, set expectations about availability, frequency of contact, responsiveness, and updates.
 On group conference calls make sure remote attendees have ample opportunity to speak; and they may need to interrupt because they cannot “read the room.”
 Be more deliberate about connecting with your people – by phone, email, IM or video conference.
 It helps establish trust and accountability.
 You may need different management tools, like hosted applications, to stay connected and confident about your employees’ productivity.

 3. Be spontaneous